vulppi-dev/IntREST/README.md

 ## API Reference

-The IntelliREST API is simple and easy to use.
+The IntREST API is simple and easy to use.
 Has 4 main interfaces:

 - `RequestContext`
 - `ResponseMessage`